seasoncloud/Alleloscope/samples/SNU601/scDNA/README.md

 <br/>

 ## Tutorial for scDNA-seq data
-* Here is an example application to the SNU601 scDNA-seq dataset from Andor et al., 2020.
+* Here is an example application to the SNU601 scDNA-seq dataset from Andor et al., 2020 with five example regions.
 <br/>

 ### Run all steps with a single command